elliotxx/auto-milestone-summary-action/README.md

 # Auto Milestone Summary Action

 A GitHub Action that automatically generates and updates planning issues for milestones.
+A GitHub Action that automatically monitors milestone changes, categorizes related issues by labels, and generates/updates a planning summary issue to help teams better track and manage project progress.

 ## Features